openp2pdesign/simple-chat/README.md

 # Contributing

-1) Please help me with my english

-2) Pull request are very welcome
+1. Please check first [the original repo cesarve:simple-chat](https://github.com/cesarve77/simple-chat), open issues here only for my modifications
+2. Pull request are very welcome: the *master* branch is in sync with c*esarve:simple-chat*, the *mypackage* branch is where my modifications are

-3) fork the repo
+3. Fork the repo

-5) make changes

-6) commit
+4. Create a branch named after the issue you want to contribute to (for example: *issue22*), make changes, commit and push to the branch

-7) make a pull request
+5. Make a pull request

-#